ArronaxKP/openhack-containers/challenge-2.md

 `kubectl apply -f shared/configmap.yaml`

 Get IP addresses from all services to populate `configmap.yaml` with correct endpoints: `kubectl get svc -n tripviewer`

+### How to get onto a pod/container

+These commands allow you to get onto a pod:
+`-it` is the same as `--stdin --tty`.
+It is just the short commands

+This commands jumps onto a pod but will run the default entrypoint (which may not always give you a terminal):
+`kubectl exec -it pod-name -n tripviewer`

+This commands jumps onto a pod but will /bin/sh to get a new terminal:
+`kubectl exec --stdin --tty pod-name -n tripviewer -- /bin/bash`

+How do I get out?
+If you get stuck in a container, the correct way to exit is to type `exit` If you cannot get back to a terminal to type a command then press `cntl P + Q` to exit